christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     [[link](https://www.henryhdavis.com/theroyalancestryofemperorvespasian)])\

 ### Chapter 2: The Subversion of the Bosporan Imperial Cult

+After the Bar Kokhba Revolt (132--136 CE), this imperial slave-morality cult was subverted by a confederation of rabbi's who were headed by a rabbi named Akiva.

 #### 2.1 The Cult of Antinous and the Bar Kokhba Revolt (132--136 CE)